 Beginners welcome.
 No experience necessary.

-No fees or costs for our Wednesday sessions and Saturday workshops is introduction to mind/body practices is part of the Cedar Tree Institute’s 2016 gift back to the community.
+No fees or costs for our Wednesday sessions and Saturday workshops.
+This introduction to mind/body practices is part of the Cedar Tree Institute’s 2016 gift back to the community.

 BLESSING OF THE BOATS